janusqa/dotnetbook/README.md

             2. Create a new class eg. ApplicationUser and inherit it from IdentityUser.
 Add your customizations to this file.
             3. Now we need to update the use of IdentityUser in some places
                1. Register.cshtml.cs.
 Find "private IdentityUser CreateUser()" method and change that and "eturn Activator.CreateInstance<IdentityUser>()" to have "ApplicationUser" instead.
-            4. Add appropriate DbSet to ApplicationDBContext for this class so it maps to a table in the DB and run migrations to update DB
+            4. Add appropriate DbSet to ApplicationDBContext for this class so it maps to the existing users table in the DB and run migrations to update DB
       6. run the following commands to set up -uld (use local database)
          1. dotnet add package Microsoft.EntityFrameworkCore.SqlServer
          2. dotnet add package Microsoft.EntityFrameworkCore.Tools